graphhopper/directions-api/FAQ.md

 Our documentation is available [here](./index.md) and some demos are available for [every client](./index.md#api-clients-and-examples).
 Or have a look into [our references](https://graphhopper.com/#usecases) or at [GraphHopper Maps](https://graphhopper.com/maps/) for more advanced examples.

-## Where can I find the pricing?
+## What if the packages do not fit my needs?

-You can find the detailed pricing in the dashboard.
-For individual requirements we offer custom packages.
-Additionally we offer support contracts and a self-hosted Directions API, see [here](https://graphhopper.com/#enterprise) for more details.
+For individual requirements we offer custom packages and support contracts.
+For very large volume or intense calculations we also offer hardware-only limited setups.

+## Do you offer a discount for an annual contract?

+Yes, please see the pricing page in the dashboard to see the different options.

 ## Where can I change my credit card or payment data